rjadams82/unifi-openvpn/README.md

 }
 ```

-Depending on what Unifi application platform you are using you will need to gain file access to the directory where this file is stored, create or edit the file, then save it.
+You will need to gain file access to the directory where this file is stored, create or edit the file, then save it.
 Since Unifi can be run on many different systems you will need to check the documentation to figure out where to edit this file.
 I run a Unifi docker instance and I found mine in the unifi directory /config/data/sites/default which is mounted at /usr/lib/unifi

 [https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json]